 The North Dakota Forest Service has considered the resources needed and/or available to effectively implement strategies to address issues.
-Specific budgetary information (dollar amounts) is not included in the Forest Resource Strategy, but will be described in the annual grant proposals/narratives.
+Specific budgetary information (dollar amounts) is not included in the Forest Resource Strategy, but will be described in the annual grant proposals/narrative.
 The Strategy Matrix (Appendix A) outlines various local, state, federal, tribal and private resources that are available to address strategies.
-Many State and Private Forestry (S&PF) programs tier logically with the strategies outlined.
-In keeping with the intent of the Farm Bill and the spirit of the S&PF Redesign, the North Dakota Forest Resource Strategy will integrate different S&PF program areas to address identified priority landscape areas and issues through a collaborative approach.
+Many S&PF programs tier logically with the strategies outlined.
+In keeping with the intent of the Farm Bill, and the spirit of the S&PF Redesign, the North Dakota Forest Resource Strategy will integrate different S&PF program areas to address identified priority landscape areas and issues through a collaborative approach.